-Our customers are having a great time with their Instapots and Souptacular, so we just had to share these great stories!
-And don’t forget, Souptacular works great in the crock pot and in the pressure cooker, so give it a try for an easy and nutritious meal this fall.
+Our customers are having a great time with their Instant Pots and Souptacular, so we just had to share these great stories!
+And don’t forget, Souptacular works great in the crock pot and in the pressure cooker, so give it a try for an easy and nutritious meal this season.

 This turned out really well and was a big hit.
 I would add more veggies (definitely carrots) and add a little salt and fresh ground pepper to taste.

 Thank you Soup-er Fans for your amazing Instant Pot stories and recipes!
 If you have a recipe and a method you want to share, please send it to us on Facebook or by email.
 You guys rock!